kevinleedrum/mds/packages/mds/README.md

 #### StencilJS Components

 All of the StencilJS components are located in the `src` directory.
-There is a generator to stub a new component: `yarn generate mx-{name of component}`.
+There is a generator to stub a new component: `yarn stencil:generate mx-{name of component}`.
 All of the components are prefixed with `mx-`.
 For example, the input component is called `mx-input` which is essentially the tag name `<mx-input />`.

 You can read more about Stencil, it's lifecycle methods, property handling, etc at [https://stenciljs.com/docs/introduction](https://stenciljs.com/docs/introduction).